ajavamind/rca-studio2/README.md

 who wrote a RCA COSMAC CDP1802 microcomputer and Studio 2 video game console emulator.
 Paul Robson's emulation code design is excellent because it simulates the real-time operaton of the CDP1802 CPU and Studio 2 quite well, when run on modern computers.
+I ported Paul Robson's well-crafted C code to the Processing language (Java).

 https://github.com/paulscottrobson/studio2-games

 ## Studio III Emulator

-The Studio III game console was never built by RCA, but I and others wrote games using Studio III prototype boards in 1977.
+The Studio III game console was never built by RCA, but was sold by manufacturers outside the USA.
+The game programmers wrote Studio III games using the COSMAC VIP boards for software development and prototyping in 1977.
+An add-on graphics card supplied the color support and a programmable sound card was used for Studio III enhanced sound.

-My Studio 3 emulation supports color graphics and sound for Studio III games that use color and programmable sound generation.
+My Studio 3 emulation supports color graphics and programmable sound for Studio III games that use color and programmable sound generation.
+I was able to add color and sound emulation because I found an archived **Programming Manual for Studio III**, written in September 1977, detailing the color and sound functions.
+I made some contributions to that document when it was written.

 Studio III Pinball Game Screenshot

 ![Screenshot of Studio III Pinball Game](Studio2/screenshot/pinball.png)

-I ported Paul Robson's well-crafted C code to the Processing language (Java) and I added emulation for the Studio III game console color graphics and programmable sound.
-I was able to add color and sound emulation because I found an archived **Programming Manual for Studio III**, written in September 1977, detailing the color and sound functions.
-I made some contributions to that document when it was written.
+## Studio IV

+The Studio IV game console was in the planning stages, in 1977, but was never built.

 ## COSMAC VIP Emulator